indrode/zsh-custom/README.md

     # hard drive used prompt
     export MAIN_HD='/dev/disk1'

-## Available disk space

-Adjust the MAIN_HD variable in `.settings/CONFIG.setting` to hold the hard drive grep string, i.e. a string that identifies the desired hard drive in a `df` command.
-This is used to determine the free space in the custom terminal prompt.
+Refer to [https://github.com/indrode/zsh-custom/tree/master/.settings](https://github.com/indrode/zsh-custom/tree/master/.settings) for more detailed explanations regarding settings.

 ## The shell prompt

 This setup uses my custom prompt.
 You can view it [here](https://github.com/indrode/zsh-custom/blob/master/indro.zsh-theme).
+Adjust the setting to use a different prompt.

 ## Contributing